marcinnajder/misc/2022_09_19_programming_with_sequences_part_1_introduction_to_powerseq/README.md

 const positiveCurrencies = pipe(numbers, filter(n => n > 0), map(n => `${n} zl`) );
 ```

-Now we can use those operators in one of two ways: as a stand-alone operator passing two arguments or as an operator composed with other operators inside `pipe` call passing one argument.
-We have also introduced an additional feature, we pass optional  `index` argument next to the item of sequence to `f` function.
+Now we can use those operators in one of two ways: as a stand-alone operator passing two arguments or as an operator used inside`pipe` call passing one argument.
+We have also introduced small additional feature, we pass optional  `index` argument next to the `item` argument to function `f` .

 #### toarray

-In our example we print to the console positive numbers in a currency format, but maybe we would like to create an array containing the final result.
+In our example we have printed to the console positive numbers in a currency format, but maybe we would like to create an array containing the final result.
 Let's introduce a helper function called `toarray`

 ```javascript
 function toarray(...args) {